pawelsberg/genetic-neural-network/README.md

 # genetic-neural-network
 Genetic algorithm evolving structure and weights of the neural networks to perform some tasks.
-This program uses CLI (command-line interface).
-For a brief description of the commands use `>help` command or for a full description see COMMANDS.md
+This program operates through a Command-Line Interface (CLI).
+For a brief description of the commands, use the >help command.
+For a detailed description, refer to COMMANDS.md.

+# Prerequisites
+Program doesn't need an installation.
+It uses `%appdata%\Pawelsberg.GeneticNeuralNetwork` folder to load/save data.

 # Tutorial:
 ## 1) 'Is it 5' neural network
 This example shows how to use this program to generate a neural network that realises function checking if the input value is equal to 5.
 Function (neural network) will return 1 if the input value is equal 5 otherwise function will return 0.
-The following table describes behaviour:
+The following table describes the behaviour:
 | Input Value | Output Value |
 | ----------- | ------------ |
 | -1          | 0            |